Trickiest questions

 The Highway Code says

-Highway Code Annex 6 and the Motor Vehicles (Construction and Use) Regulations 1986 (Reg 27): the minimum tread depth is 1.6 mm across the central three-quarters of the breadth of the tread and around the entire outer circumference.
-The penalty for one defective tyre is up to £2,500 and 3 penalty points per tyre.
+Highway Code Annex 6 sets the minimum tread depth at 1.6 mm across the central three-quarters of the breadth of the tread and around the entire circumference.
+Each defective tyre carries its own penalty — they stack across all four tyres.

 Highway Code — Annex 6 — vehicle maintenance, safety and security ↗